crashoz/usenc/README.md

+## Optional Encoding

+Some encoders provide the option to select which characters should be encoded (e.g. `url` or `cstring`).
+Those have a default setting that can be augmented with `--include some_chars` and `--exclude some_chars`.

+Advanced users can specify directly `--regex match_chars` that will override these parameters.

 ## Global Parameters

 The bulk (`-b`or `--bulk`) parameter makes the encoder process the whole file instead of line by line.
 This mode can be useful for encoders like **base64** or **md5**.